ecstrema/parois-du-quebec/src/components/HomeCoteSudEn.svelte.md

-The **very first climbing guidebook of Gaspésie and Bas-Saint-Laurent regions** will be available starting july 2024.
+The **very first climbing guidebook of Gaspésie and Bas-Saint-Laurent regions** is available since july 2024.

 216 pages covering: